 Washington Auto Insurance Information

-Getting auto insurance can be confusing, whether you’ve been driving for years or have just gotten your license.
-Insurance companies have their own language, which can be very confusing to those not in the industry.
-All the while, insurance companies pressure new customers to buy more insurance than they need so the company can make a bigger profit.
-In the midst of all this, there are additional confusing insurance issues for people who drive for work, get in an accident, or have a claim denied by their insurance company.
+Getting auto insurance is a difficult chore, whether you’ve been driving for years or have just gotten your license.
+Insurance companies have their own language, which can be confusing to those not in the industry.
+All the while, they pressure new customers to buy more insurance so the company can make a bigger profit—and try to minimize payouts to people who get into accidents.

 When these issues present themselves in Washington, our attorneys at Hardwick & Pendergast, P.S., are able to explain them all and let drivers know what their options are.
 Give us a call if you have questions, (888) 228-3860!